hungyok/nuctf_equi_bai/README.md

 > simplex_SA_singleTF(tfx,path1,path2,path3);
 ```
 #### Input parameters:
-1. The "tfx" is the interest of TF index listed in "lisbai_all.txt".
-It is any number from 1 to 104.
+1. The "tfx" is the index of the TF of interest listed in "lisbai_all.txt".
+It is an integer from 1 to 104.
 2. The "path1" loads nucleosome energy “E_Em.mat” located in the folder [nuc_energy](https://github.com/hungyok/nuctf_equi_bai/tree/main/nuc_energy).
 3. The "path2" loads TF energy files Etf_chr1.mat to Etf_chr16.mat, and Emtfall.mat located in the folder [Etf_allmat_chr](https://github.com/hungyok/nuctf_equi_bai/tree/main/tf_energy_all/Etf_allmat_chr).
 It also loads listbai_all.txt, a list of 104 TF names and motif sizes, located in the folder [tf_energy_all](https://github.com/hungyok/nuctf_equi_bai/tree/main/tf_energy_all).
-4. The "path3" loads yy3A_lee.mat and rand_genome.mat, where the former is the reference nucleosome occupancy data, and the latter consists of two elements.
-The first element is the number of chromosomes that accounts for 70% of the genome (we tune the parameters on 70% of the genome and use the rest 30% as an independent test).
-The second element is a random 1D array of the 16 chromosomes.
+4. The "path3" loads yy3A_lee.mat and rand_genome.mat, where the former is the reference nucleosome occupancy data, and the latter includes a subset of chromosomes that accounts for 70% of the genome (we tune the parameters on 70% of the genome and use the rest 30% as an independent test).
 Both yy3A_lee.mat and rand_genome.mat are in the folder simplexM_tf1/[input](https://github.com/hungyok/nuctf_equi_bai/tree/main/NucTF/simplexM_tf1/input).
 The path3 also loads tf_xhIIa.mat (simplexM_tf1/input/[initialp](https://github.com/hungyok/nuctf_equi_bai/tree/main/NucTF/simplexM_tf1/input/initialp)), a vector of eight numbers: an initial guessed values of (c<sub>N</sub>;γ<sub>N</sub>;c<sub>t</sub>;γ<sub>t</sub>) (the first four numbers) and corresponding small deviations about the latter values (the last four numbers).
 #### Output files:
 1. simplex_xval.txt stores sorted (c,γ).
 2. simplex_fval.txt stores sorted RMSDs.